luhenry/luhenry.github.io/_drafts/differences-in-calling-conventions.md

 Caused by: java.lang.IllegalArgumentException: classData is only applicable for hidden classes
 ```

-From a quick search for `classData is only applicable for hidden classes`, we find that the exception is thrown from [src/hotspot/share/prims/jvm.cpp:1025](https://github.com/openjdk/jdk/blob/869b05169fdb3a1ac851b367a2284ca0c5bb4d7a/src/hotspot/share/prims/jvm.cpp#L1025).
+From a quick search in the OpenJDK source code for `classData is only applicable for hidden classes`, we find that the exception is thrown from [src/hotspot/share/prims/jvm.cpp:1025](https://github.com/openjdk/jdk/blob/869b05169fdb3a1ac851b367a2284ca0c5bb4d7a/src/hotspot/share/prims/jvm.cpp#L1025).

-Let's run with a debugger to gather more information about the bug:
+Running with a debugger yielded more information about the crash:

 ```
 $> lldb -- build/macosx-aarch64-server-slowdebug/jdk/bin/java -version